sketch204/Blobber/README.md

 // Save some data to it
 let blob = blobber.store(data)

-// Retrieve later using the generate ID let blobAgain = blobber.blob(for: blob.id)
+// Retrieve it later using the generated ID let blobAgain = blobber.blob(for: blob.id)

 // Blobber also has built-in support for `NSImage` and `UIImage` instances.